ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

 Repeat the above if your frontend must be reachable by multiple domains.
-The `/data/web/nginx/<your_front_end_domain>` directory should already exist as a result of running the `hypernode-manage-vhosts` command when setting up the vhosts.
+The `/data/web/nginx/<your_front_end_domain>` directory should already exist as a result of running the `hypernode-manage-vhosts` command when setting up the vhosts in the previous step.

-## Notes
-- Possible workaround to run PM2 as a forking daemon using supervisord: https://github.com/Supervisor/supervisor/issues/147
-    - Running the daemon without forking (using `--no-daemon`) seems to work fine though.